oeh-tnf/JKU-Games-Page/01_dice.md

 * Enjoy thrilling [Pen & Paper adventures](/./penandpaper).
 * Play intense Group-games like "Werewolf" or "Two Rooms and a Boom".
 * Puzzle to your heart's content or assist us in crafting decoration.
+* Meet external gaming clubs and play-test new games.
 * Compete in exciting [Tournaments](/./tournaments).

 <figure>